 Locating a safe room in the basement offers structural and tactical advantages, but may be inconvenient to reach.
 Its subterranean location leaves it open to unique risks.

-A basement is naturally more secure than many other rooms in the house due to it being surrounded by unlimited amounts of earth and rock.
+A basement is naturally more secure than many other rooms in the house since unlimited amounts of earth and rock surround it.

-Criminals have a harder time knowing that a basement room is hidden or that it holds valuables, thus buying precious time from attack.
+Criminals have a more challenging time knowing that a basement room is hidden or that it holds valuables, thus buying precious time from attack.

 Risks of Building a Safe Room in Your Basement

-Homeowners should also take the simple step of testing to ensure long stays in their basement wont expose their family to dangerous levels of Radon.
-The U.S. Environmental Protection Agency estimates that 7 our of every 100 houses has dangerous levels of radon gas present.
-Surprisingly, Radon is actually the second most common cause of deadly lung cancer after smoking, it being the cause behind 12% of these cases.
+Homeowners may also take the simple testing step to ensure extended stays in their basement won’t expose their family to dangerous radon levels.
+The U.S. Environmental Protection Agency estimates that 1 in 15 houses has hazardous levels of radon gas present.
+Surprisingly, according to the American Lung Association, radon is the second most common cause of deadly lung cancer after smoking.

 Distance to Panic Room

 Perhaps the most apparent risk of locating a safe room in a basement is simply a logistical one.